Zowe-Java-SDK/ZosShell/README.md

-    cd <arg>                - arg is a dataset value or .. cls | clear             - clear screen contents and search cache cp | copy <arg> <arg>   - arg can be ".", member, dataset or dataset(member) echo <arg>              - echo arg value and translate any env value delimited with $ env                     - echo all env variables
+    cd <arg>                - arg is a dataset value or .. cls | clear             - clear screen contents and search cache cp | copy <arg> <arg>   - arg can be ".", member, dataset or dataset(member) echo <arg>              - echo arg value and translate any environment value delimited with $ env                     - echo all environment variables
     g | grep <arg> <arg2>   - arg is search string and arg2 is member value h | help <arg>          - list all commands-details; arg=-l, list all command names; arg=command, list command-detail history <arg>           - arg is optional and indicates the number to display from bottom